rileyherman/accessibility-dev-day/README.md

 Finally, [here's a great list of tools by Harvard Accessibility](https://accessibility.huit.harvard.edu/tools).
 Some of my favourites from this list are:
 * [A tool for checking the accessibility of surveys](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/check-survey-accessibility/#AccessibleAndNonAccessibleQuestionTypes)
 * [A photosensitive epilepsy analysis tool](https://trace.umd.edu/peat/)
-* [The W3C HTML checker](https://validator.w3.org/nu/) (you can check this site - my one complaint is that it doesn't detech `<div>` soup so this site does alright)
+* [The W3C HTML checker](https://validator.w3.org/nu/) (you can check this site - my one complaint is that it doesn't detect `<div>` soup so this site does alright)
 * [A PDF accessibility checker](https://www.access-for-all.ch/en/pdf-accessibility-checker.html)
 * [Tanaguru, for corporate training and advice on accessibility](https://www.tanaguru.com/en/)

-If you want to do a manual, guided review of your website then I would highly suggest walking through with (this review from W3](https://www.w3.org/WAI/test-evaluate/preliminary/).
+If you want to do a manual, guided review of your website then I would highly suggest walking through with [this review from W3](https://www.w3.org/WAI/test-evaluate/preliminary/).